surpher/PactSwift/README.md

 Implements [Pact Specification v3][pact-specification-v3].

-The one major advantage of this framework over [`pact-consumer-swift`][pact-consumer-swift] is that it does not depend on Ruby Mock Service to be running on your machine (or on CI/CD agent).
+The one major advantage of this framework over [`pact-consumer-swift`][pact-consumer-swift] is that it does not depend on Ruby Mock Service to be running on your machine (or on CI/CD agent) but instead takes advantage of [`libpact_mock_server`][pact-reference-rust] binary and running it "in process".
 Also, it does not require you to fiddle with test pre-actions and post-actions.

 ## Installation

 `PactSwift` uses [`libpact_mock_server_ffi`][pact-reference-rust] written in Rust-lang as a git submodule.
-It is build as a dynamic library during a PactSwift Build Phase and requires Rust installed on your machine:
+It builds a binary during a PactSwift Build Phase and requires Rust installed on your machine:

 ```sh
 brew install rust